Best Street Legal Enduro Motorcycle We Review 5 Great Choices

 2023 Husqvarna FE 501s

-Owned by KTM, it’s no wonder that Husqvarna is considered a pack leader.
-The dual-sport range FE 501s would be well received by those seeking a softer suspension for more prolonged trail ride conditions and a more casual experience.
+Owned by KTM, it’s no surprise that Husqvarna is considered a leader in the pack.
+The dual-sport range FE 501s would be well-received by those seeking a softer suspension for prolonged trail ride conditions and a more casual experience.

-Like its fully offroad cousins, the FE 501s includes a catalyst converter and all the other EPA and safety requirements to make it street-legal DOT compliant.
-In addition, the single OHC, liquid-cooled 4-stroker with a 6-speed gearbox provides smooth acceleration and decent handling for a bike in this class.
+Like its fully off-road cousins, the FE 501s includes a catalytic converter and all the other EPA and safety requirements to make it street-legal and DOT-compliant.
+Additionally, the single OHC, liquid-cooled 4-stroke engine with a 6-speed gearbox provides smooth acceleration and decent handling for a bike in this class.

 This Husky is a great option that’s bound to please both novice and experienced riders.
-Flexible options make it easily customizable to perform equally well on the single offroad track or on the road.
+Its flexible options make it easily customizable to perform equally well on a single off-road track or on the road.

 3. Beta 500 RR-S